Persistent Permutability in Choice Petri Nets: Introduction

 If a Petri net is persistent, then it is also persistently permutable, for the simple reason that the identity permutation can be applied to any firing sequence.
 Our paper addresses the converse question:

 Here, ``SPE'' is a shorthand for ``short permutation equivalence'', where ``short'' refers to ``finite''.
-Once such a result is established for a class of nets, then the permutability of infinite sequences (and in its wake, also the validity of Ochma\'nski's conjecture) follows.
+Once such a result is established for a class of nets, then the permutability of infinite sequences (and in its wake, also the validity of Ochma\'nski's conjecture) follows for this class of nets.

 For general Petri nets, the answer to (\ref{q.eq}) is negative.
 Nevertheless, in a precursor of this paper \cite{DBLP:conf/apn/BestD25}, we examined various Petri net classes and were able to show that the answer to (\ref{q.eq}) is ``yes'' in the class of pure and safe dissymmetric choice (DC) nets and in the class of safe free-choice (FC) Petri nets \cite{de95,hack72}.\footnote{In \cite{DBLP:conf/apn/BestD25}, DC nets were called asymmetric choice.
-Appendix~\ref{history.app} clarifies and disambiguates this terminology.} DC nets generalise FC nets and exclude a class of asymmetrically confused nets.\footnote{This terminology is due to Petri \cite{petri-gnt-1976}.} The results contained in the present paper extend both results of \cite{DBLP:conf/apn/BestD25} in the following way: \begin{itemize} \item[(i)] SPE$\impl$persistence also holds in the entire class of pure (not necessarily safe) DC Petri nets, which properly includes the class of pure FC nets (but not the class of safe FC nets), and \item[(ii)] SPE$\impl$persistence holds in the full class of (bounded or unbounded) FC nets, and even in equal conflict (EC) nets. \end{itemize} The first result is also in \cite{BD-pn-2026-subm}, while the second result is new.
+Appendix~\ref{history.app} clarifies and disambiguates this terminology.} DC nets generalise FC nets and exclude a class of asymmetrically confused nets.\footnote{This terminology is due to Petri \cite{petri-gnt-1976}.} The results contained in the present paper extend both results of \cite{DBLP:conf/apn/BestD25} in the following way: \begin{itemize} \item[(i)] SPE$\impl$persistence also holds in the entire class of pure (not necessarily safe) DC Petri nets, which properly includes the class of pure FC nets (but not the class of safe FC nets), and \item[(ii)] SPE$\impl$persistence holds in the full class of (bounded or unbounded) FC nets, and even in equal conflict (EC) nets. \end{itemize} The first result is also in \cite{conf/apn/bestd26}, while the second result is new.

 Ochma\'nski's conjecture has a straightforward theoretical appeal.
 Its practical interest is perhaps less obvious.
 On the one hand, one can guess that the existence of persistently equivalent executions of a Petri net might give rise to feasible concurrent scheduling strategies that minimise arbitrary choices.
 On the other hand, if the sequential behaviour of a Petri net in general is limited to persistent sequences, then it even becomes Turing powerful and zero tests could be simulated by such strategies~\cite{DBLP:journals/iandc/BarylskaMO13}.